cnabio/cnab-spec/301-metadata-repositories.md

 All other keys MAY be kept safely online.
 Exact details are out of the scope of this document, but interested readers SHOULD consult [ITE-2](https://github.com/in-toto/ITE/pull/4) and [ITE-3](https://github.com/in-toto/ITE/pull/5).

-We envision that the CNAB metadata repositories would be setup the way most Docker Content Trust repositories are setup: the `timestamp` and `snapshot` keys per bundle MAY be online and controlled by the metadata repository, whereas all other TUF and in-toto keys SHOULD be offline and controlled on private infrastructure owned by the bundle developers.
+We envision that the CNAB metadata repositories would be set up the way most Docker Content Trust repositories are set up: the `timestamp` and `snapshot` keys per bundle MAY be online and controlled by the metadata repository, whereas all other TUF and in-toto keys SHOULD be offline and controlled on private infrastructure owned by the bundle developers.